Articles Home Page Images Email Order Form Plant Catalog Tool Catalog

 2300 Chaenomeles 'Nivalis' A tall white single flowered form blooming after the leaves have appeared.
 This is another cultivar that will form a reasonably thick trunk.

-FOUR INCH POTS $12
+FOUR INCH POTS $27

 Nivalis

 2305 Chaenomeles 'Not Minerva' This plant came to us as 'Minerva', but its soft pink flowers made us realize that it could not be.
 So we started calling it 'Not Minerva', the name stuck, and now it seems nothing else fits.
 The flowers were so nice we kept it and followed it for a few years, then introduced it.
 Many people comment on the unusually attractive flower color.
 It is undoubtedly a seedling, perhaps from 'Minerva'.
 It is a hardy, vigorous plant but not large, probably will grow to 5 feet.
 The additional attraction is the abundance of fruit that this plant sets.
 It is absolutely loaded with 2 inch yellow fruit in the fall.
 We have had as many as 4 fruit clinging to one of our 6 inch tall rooted cuttings in a 2 3/4 inch pot.
-The pleasing pink flowers, reliable fruit production, and nice small leaves and branching should make it an excellent candidate for bonsai.
+The pleasing pink flowers, reliable fruit production, and nice small, very dark green leaves, and good branching should make it an excellent candidate for bonsai.

-2 3/4 INCH POTS $8
+2 3/4 INCH POTS $16

 Not Minerva